List of The Sopranos characters: James "Jimmy" Altieri

-James "Jimmy" Altieri is played by Joe Badalucco.
-Jimmy was a capo in the DiMeo/Soprano crime family.
+James "Jimmy" Altieri is played by Joseph Badalucco Jr. Jimmy was a capo in the DiMeo/Soprano crime family.
 In the episode "Nobody Knows Anything", Jimmy was arrested for gun charges while running an illegal card game.
 The FBI found pool tables full of guns.
 Big Pussy Bonpensiero was also present and arrested but was already working for the feds at this point.
 Agent Skip Lipari stated he had been with them since 1998, although Tony thinks Pussy "flipped" in 1995.

-Vin Makazian, Tony's inside detective, who works clandestinely for Tony, informs Tony that Big Pussy Bonpensiero is "wired for sound" - that he is an informant.
+Vin Makazian, Tony's inside detective, who works clandestinely for Tony, informs Tony that Big Pussy Bonpensiero is "wired for sound" – that he is an informant.
 Tony finds this very difficult to believe.
 Shortly after Jimmy's arrest, he is released.
 He shows up one night at Tony's home during dinner.
 He and Tony walk into the basement where Jimmy begins asking Tony a lot of questions, making Tony very suspicious.
 Tony finds Jimmy's behavior very peculiar and also believes he was released too promptly after his arrest.

-Tony then begins to suspect that Makazian mistook Jimmy for Pussy as they are similar in appearance.
+Tony then begins to suspect that Makazian mistook Jimmy for Pussy as they are both big, burly guys.
 Pussy abruptly disappears after being confronted by Paulie Gualtieri.
 Earlier in the episode, Vin Makazian, who had chronic depression, committed suicide by jumping off a bridge, so Tony was not able to confirm whether Vin had confused Jimmy and Pussy.
 Tony decides to go with his instincts and decides that Jimmy is an informant.

 At a meeting with other administrators and capos, it is apparent to everyone else Jimmy is acting somewhat odd.
 As such, Uncle Junior sanctioned a hit on Jimmy and said he wanted a message to be sent.
 Christopher lured Jimmy to a hotel room using a stripper as bait.
 Once Jimmy was seated in the room, Silvio entered and put a gun to the back of his head.
 Jimmy realized what was about to happen and went for a gun in his ankle holster, at which point Silvio shot him in the back of his head.
 Jimmy's body was found in an alley with a rat stuffed in his mouth.
 Carlo Gervasi subsequently takes over Jimmy's abandoned crew after Jimmy's death.